 Lift the PCB out of its old plastic housing as shown below.
 Take care, as the LCD is still attached.
 Lifting it too high could tear the flex cable.

 Rotate the LCD and PCB together as an assembly out and out of the way.
 There is one more connection between the two screen that needs to be disconnected as shown circled in red below.
 Pro tip: the rubber silicone pieces behind the buttons (visible below) is sometimes questionable.
 If possible, I recommend using the stock silicone if it's in good shape.

 The PCB is now free from the housings.
 Prepare the DS PCB by first removing the digitzer flex cable.
 This will no longer be used as the touch screen will not be used when converting to a Macro.

 Cut away the connector below with wire cutters so the speaker has room to rest inside the housing.
-You may be able to simply twist it off.

 Remove the second flex cable holding the LCD screen in.
 Carefully flip up the dark colored plastic piece to unlock the connection.
 The pull the flex cable out toward the LCD to disconnect.

 To wire a speaker, two wires will be used.
 One wire will go from the speaker to GND on the Nintendo PCB.
 The other wire will go from the speaker to either SPL0 or SPR0.